Characters of the Marvel Cinematic Universe: M–Z: Mobius M. Mobius

 Mobius M. Mobius (portrayed by Owen Wilson) is an agent of the Time Variance Authority specialized in the investigation of particularly dangerous "time variant" criminals.
 He befriends a 2012 variant of Loki.
 He travels through time and realities with Loki to find the variant Sylvie.
 While helping Loki to handle the time slipping, it's revealed that Mobius has been with the TVA for at least four hundred years, although he has undergone multiple memory wipes.
 In "Science/Fiction", Mobius is revealed to be a temporal variant of Don, a jet ski salesman from 2022 Cleveland who is also the single father of two sons, Kevin and Sean.
 In the season finale, Mobius enters Earth-616, the main universe, and observes his main counterpart at his house.

-As of 2025, the character has appeared in three projects: the Disney+ series Loki (2021–2023); the film Ant-Man and the Wasp: Quantumania (2023) (post-credits cameo); and the comic book series TVA (2024–2025).
+As of 2026, the character has appeared in three projects: the Disney+ series Loki (2021–2023); the film Ant-Man and the Wasp: Quantumania (2023) (post-credits cameo); the comic book series TVA (2024–2025) and in the post-credits scene of Avengers Endgame: Encore (2026).

 Anton Mogart

 Anton Mogart (portrayed by Gaspard Ulliel) is a wealthy antiquities collector living in Egypt and an old acquaintance of Layla El-Faouly.
 Marc Spector, Steven Grant, and El-Faouly meet with him to find the map to Ammit's tomb.
 He betrays them when Arthur Harrow arrives and is speared through the chest by Spector.

-As of 2025, the character has appeared in one project: the Disney+ series Moon Knight (2022).
+As of 2026, the character has appeared in one project: the Disney+ series Moon Knight (2022).

 Karl Mordo

 Karl Mordo (portrayed by Chiwetel Ejiofor) is a sorcerer and a former member of the Masters of the Mystic Arts.
 A close ally to the Ancient One, he assists in recruiting and training their future sorcerers.
 In this role, he trains Stephen Strange, using the Staff of the Living Tribunal as his weapon.
 He also helps Strange fight against Kaecilius.
 The Ancient One notes that Mordo's strength must be balanced by Strange since Mordo is unable to recognize the need for moral flexibility and compromise.
 In 2017, disillusioned with the teachings of the Ancient One after learning that the latter's immortality has been the result of her drawing on the energy of the Dark Dimension and Strange further breaking nature's laws, he decides to leave his fellow sorcerers.
 He comes to believe that all magic perverts and disrupts the natural order, thus causing him to set out to stop others from using it.
 Mordo later visits former Master Jonathan Pangborn and steals the energy that he uses to walk, stating that the world has "too many sorcerers".

 In an alternate universe designated as Earth-838, Baron Karl Mordo is the Sorcerer Supreme and a member of the Illuminati, following the betrayal of his universe's Stephen Strange.

-As of 2025, the character has appeared in one project: the film Doctor Strange.
+As of 2026, the character has appeared in one project: the film Doctor Strange.
 An alternate universe variant of Mordo appeared in one project: the film Doctor Strange in the Multiverse of Madness.